TheresaLui/SelfHelpContent_v2/articles/partnercenter/pricing-offers-dynamics.md

 	cloudEnvironments="public"
 />

-# Dynamics fulfilment
+# Dynamics fulfillment

 Partner Center support does not field general licensing questions.
-Dynamics Fulfilment questions can be found by leveraging the following resources.
+Dynamics Fulfillment questions can be found by leveraging the following resources.

 ## **Recommended Steps**